-You can do a "buildworld" to move between major and minor releases.
+- You can do a "buildworld" to move between major and minor releases (FreeBSD). - You can use apt and/or yum to move between many major and minor Linux releases.

 Important Reads

 - man builtin

 - man hier

 - man man

 - man ports

 - man rc.conf